A Monte Carlo framework for noncontinuous interactions between particles and classical fields: Summary

 \section{Summary}

-In this paper we have discussed various methods simulating interactions between particles and fields.
-Most of these methods have the problem to allow only continuous changes of the fields, which are hard to implement on the particle side or have some drawbacks.
-Additionally, methods like the Langevin equation are effective theories which integrate out microscopic interactions or energy and momentum are not conserved.
+In this paper we have discussed various methods to simulate interactions between particles and fields.
+Most of these methods are plagued by the problem to allow only continuous changes of the fields, which are hard to implement on the particle side or have some drawbacks like a non-consistent physical interpretation or create an artificial interaction-time scale.
+Additionally, methods like the Langevin equation are effective theories which integrate out microscopic interactions, or energy and momentum are not conserved.

-In this paper we have presented a new method, which allows to describe and simulate non-continuous interactions with exact energy and momentum conservation at all times.
+In this paper we have presented a new method, which allows to describe and simulate noncontinuous interactions with exact energy and momentum conservation at all times.
 The position, strength and time of the interactions can be derived microscopically and simulated with Monte-Carlo methods.
-To give examples for this method, we have applied this method to a harmonic oscillator in in $0+1$D which dissipates energy by losing discrete energy quanta.
-In a second example the harmonic oscillator is additionally coupled to a stochastic force, the overall system behaves like an oscillator coupled to a classical Langevin-equation.
-This example is extended to $1+1$D harmonic field in which every spatial point can interact on its own.
-All three systems behave in very good agreement with the analytic calculations.
-In the last and most complex example a $3+1$D scalar field is coupled to an ensemble of particles and anti-particles.
-Excitations on the scalar field are treated as particles which can decay via microscopic interactions and create new particles and anti-particles.
+To give examples for this method, we have applied this method to a simple harmonic oscillator which dissipates energy by losing discrete energy quanta.
+In a second example the harmonic oscillator is additionally coupled to a stochastic force, the overall system behaves like an oscillator coupled to white-noise fluctuating forces as in a classical Langevin-equation.
+This example is generalized to a $(1+1)$D scalar field.
+All three systems behave in very good agreement with the analytic expectations.
+In the last and most complex example a $(3+1)$D scalar field is coupled to an ensemble of particles and anti-particles.
+Excitations of the scalar field are treated as particles which can decay via microscopic interactions and create new particle-anti-particle pairs.
 Additionally particles can annihilate and create field quanta.
-By obeying detailed balance both particles and fields reach thermal equilibrium with the same temperature, fluctuations on the field are generated dynamically by field-particle interactions.
+By obeying the principle of detailed balance both particles and fields reach thermal equilibrium with the same temperature, fluctuations on the field are generated dynamically by field-particle interactions and have not to be implemented via ad-hoc assumptions like Gaussian white noise.

-In an outlook several potential interesting applications of various kinds of simulations have been shown.
+In an outlook several potential interesting applications of various kinds of simulations have been suggested.